jepstein-eagle/adaptable/packages/adaptable/readme/functions/export-function.md

 AdapTable allows you to create **Reports** which you can then send to multiple destinations.

+There are 3 types of reports you can run:

+1. System Reports

+2. User Reports

+3. Custom Reports

 ### Reports

 Each report essentially contains 2 elements: